noe-gif/Restaurant-Review/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

 # Restaurant Review
-This project is a restaurant review application made using the Mern stack (MongoDb - ExpressJS - React - NodeJS)
+This project is a restaurant review application

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.